tonioloewald/bindinator.js/docs/angular.md

    necessary to keep the two things in sync,
 2. Comments are DOM nodes that slow down CSS selectors, etc.
 3. It seems apparent from looking at Angular apps that the perception that `ngIf` is "free" leads to some very bad practices.
-Imagine a table with 1M rows filtered by setting `ngIf`.
+Imagine a table with many rows filtered by setting `ngIf`.

 ## Angular paves the wrong paths